gregertw/actingweb_firstapp/README.md

 ```

 You can remove the overlay simply by removing the widget reference here.
 The OverlayMapPage widget relies on
-the appstate scoped_model to pick up the location, while the location is set from `lib/ui/location/index.dart`.
+the locstate to pick up the location.

 ## Tests